SashaOv/pdfbind/README.md

 pdfbind favorites.yaml
 ```

-The command will create `favorites.pdf` in the same directory as the layout file.
+This command will create `favorites.pdf` in the same directory as the layout file.

 ## License